isomerpages/moe-acsi/_about-acsi/SCHOOL FEES/Financial Assistance.md

 ~ GGAS fee comprises school fee, standard miscellaneous fee and maximum 2nd tier miscellaneous fee payable by Singapore Citizen students in a GGAS.

 Should there be a requirement for any further subsidy for any other school activity/programme, parents should write directly to our Deputy Principal, Mr Patrick Soo ([patrick@acsindep.edu.sg](mailto:patrick@acsindep.edu.sg)) and complete the relevant application forms.
 Full disclosure is necessary for applications to be processed.

+**UPLIFT Scholarship**

+The UPLIFT scholarship for Independent Schools provides a monetary award of $800 per year for Singapore citizens who

+*   are admitted through the Direct School Admission and/or qualify for the Edusave Scholarship, **and**
+*   qualify for 100% fee subsidy under the ISB.

+The UPLIFT scholarship is automatically awarded to eligible students and no separate application is needed.
+For more information please refer to [https://www.moe.gov.sg/financial-matters/awards-scholarships/uplift-scholarships](https://www.moe.gov.sg/financial-matters/awards-scholarships/uplift-scholarships)

+<a id="top"></a>
+**Apart from the MOE ISB, our school has following scholarships, bursaries and assistance scheme in place:**

+a) School-based scholarships:

+*   Khoo Yang Tin Scholarships
+*   Leong Family Scholarships
+*   Wong Hin Sun Scholarships

+b) School-based bursaries:

+*   The ACS Class of 78 Bursary, The Earnest Lau Bursary, and The Hee Chit Lim and Chu Yung Yung Bursary
+*   Chou Family Bursary
+*   Ho Poh Huat Bursary

+c) The ACS (Independent) Pocket Money Fund